shx99717/modern_web_stack/README.md

 The introduction of `Browserify`, `RequireJS` and `SystemJS` was there to solve the above pain points in the browser, where allow us to write `CommonJS` modules that run in the browser.

+**(History) Offically introduction of ECMAScript Modules** The good news for web projects(frontend project) is that modules are becoming an official feature in the ECMAScript standard.
+However, browser support is incomplete, therefore By using `webpack` is currently recommended approach to modulised the javascript at both frontend and backend javascript development

+Also some good points about using `webpack`.
+* Old school Task Runners and even `Google Closure Compiler` requires you to manually declare all dependencies upfront.
+While bundlers like `webpack` **automatically** builds and infer your dependency graph based on what is imported and exported.
+* It's a tool that lets you bundle your JavaScript applications (supporting both ESM and CommonJS), and it can be extended to support many different assets such as images, fonts and stylesheets.
+* webpack cares about performance and load times; it's always improving or adding new features, such as async chunk loading and prefetching, to deliver the best possible experience for your project and your users.

 ### 1. Around year 2000
 ### 1. Around year 2000
 ### 1. Around year 2000